 Strauss Troy is pleased to announce that 14 of our attorneys have been recognized as The Best Lawyers in America 2017

-Millennials are generally defined as those aged 18 to 34.
+By Jeffrey A. Levine Millennials are generally defined as those aged 18 to 34.
 Estate planning is rarely a priority for people in this age group, especially those who don’t have children or own a sports car collection.
-Even those who have started families or own significant assets tend to avoid the notion of a sudden health scare.
-However, …Read More
+Even those who have started families or own significant assets tend to avoid the notion of a …Read More

 You can lose your prenup’s intended protections if you don’t follow the terms – including how you manage your finances.